Keith Hughes (basketball): Professional career

-Hughes was drafted by the Houston Rockets in the second round (47th overall), and was traded to the Cleveland Cavaliers, in the 1991 NBA Draft.
-After being drafted, Hughes played in the Continental Basketball Association (CBA).
-In 1991, he played for Oklahoma City, averaging 17 ppg and 9 rpg.
-In 1992, he played for the Albany Patroons averaging 18 ppg and 14 rpg.
+Hughes was drafted by the Houston Rockets in the second round (47th overall), and was traded to the Cleveland Cavaliers, in the 1991 NBA draft.
+After being drafted, Hughes played in the Continental Basketball Association (CBA) for one season.
+He began the year playing for the Oklahoma City Cavalry, then for the Albany Patroons.
+In 47 games, Hughes averaged 11.4 points and 9.1 rebounds per game.

-Hughes began his international career in 1992 with the Argentina Club, Banco De Cordoba in Provincia, averaging 27 ppg and 10 rpg.
+Hughes began his international career in 1992 with the Argentine Club, Banco De Cordoba in Provincia, averaging 27 ppg and 10 rpg.
 After the team folded in 1993, he played in 2 games for Italy's Pallacanestro Viola in Reggio Calabria as a replacement player.
-The same year he played in Turkey for Galatasaray Medical Park for 4 games, averaging 18.2 ppg and 9.2 rpg.